balintn22/BaseInterceptors/README.md

 Let's say you want to implement your intercepting logic as sync - so you'll derive from TimingInterceptorSync.

-Now, create a new class code file and type this much: public class MyTimingInterceptor _: TimingInterceptorSync_ {
+Now, create a new class code file and type this much (the bits in italic):

+public class MyTimingInterceptor _: TimingInterceptorSync_

+{

     _override_

 }

 Visual Studio will show you the overridables (OnCompleted in this case) - all you need to do is implement those methods (all of them).

 That's it, you implemented an interceptor!